Kate's soft-focus Insta-ready video marks a shift in how royals tell their story

 “William and I are so grateful for the support we have received and have drawn great strength from all those who are helping us at this time,” she said.
 “Everyone’s kindness, empathy and compassion has been truly humbling.”

-The video should be see as part of the king’s effort to increase the openness of the royal family as he seeks to build support for the monarchy, Gross said.
+The video should be seen as part of the king’s effort to increase the openness of the royal family as he seeks to build support for the monarchy, Gross said.

 “It’s an operation.
 It’s the whole firm together,’’ he said.
 “And, I think, it really matches that sense of we’re being as open as we can, whilst retaining a natural sense of privacy that you need over these things.’’